-For readers of independent comics and small press publications, there's no event more sweet than CAKE (short for the Chicago Alternative Comics Expo).
-This year's event moves to the Broadway Armory, bringing together underground creators and fans to the Center on Halsted for two days of panels, workshops and shopping.
+For readers of independent comics and small press publications, there's no event sweeter than CAKE (short for the Chicago Alternative Comics Expo).
+This year's event moves to the Broadway Armory, bringing together underground creators and fans for two days of panels, workshops and shopping.
 If you've ever wanted to see what's possible with a pen, some paper, a stapler and a little imagination, this is one of the city's finest showcases of DIY ingenuity.

-For fans of Japanese pop-culture (namely anime, video games, musicians and strange snack foods), there's no larger Midwest celebration of the Land of the Rising Sun than Anime Central.
+For fans of Japanese pop-culture (including anime, video games, musicians and strange snack foods), there's no larger Midwest celebration of the Land of the Rising Sun than Anime Central.
 The annual convention allows like-minded otaku to mingle, admire the gravity-defying hairstyles sported by cosplayers and meet English and Japanese voice actors who bring imported cartoons to life.
 When the convention floor closes, the party continues at the popular Soap Bubble dance and late-night anime screenings.

 If you don’t see the magazines and comics you want to read in the world, why not make ’em yourself?
 At Chicago Zine Fest, makers of DIY publications gather for three days of sharing knowledge, stories and enthusiasm for handmade art.
 The main event takes place on Saturday, when participants show off their wares in a giant marketplace, allowing members of the public to purchase self-published magazines, books, comics and more.